publishpress/PublishPress-Future/readme.txt

 For each expiration event, a custom cron job will be schedule which will help reduce server overhead for busy sites.

 The expiration date can be displayed within the actual post by using the [postexpirator] tag.
 The format attribute will override the plugin default display format.
 See the [PHP Date Function](http://us2.php.net/manual/en/function.date.php) for valid date/time format options.

-NOTE: This plugin REQUIRES that WP-CRON is setup and functional on your web host.
+NOTE: This plugin REQUIRES that WP-CRON is setup and functional on your webhost.
 Some hosts do not support this, so please check and confirm if you run into issues using the plugin.

 **[postexpirator] shortcode attributes**

 * type - defaults to full - valid options are full,date,time
 * dateformat - format set here will override the value set on the settings page
 * timeformat - format set here will override the value set on the settings page

 This plugin is fully compatible with WordPress Multisite Mode.